Asset: Fixed assets

 Also referred to as PP&E (property, plant and equipment), these are purchased for continued and long-term use to earn profit in a business.
-This group includes land, buildings, machinery, furniture, tools, IT equipment (e.g., laptops), and certain wasting resources (e.g., timberland and minerals).
+This group includes land, buildings, machinery, furniture, tools, IT equipment (e.g., laptops, software for long term use or more than a year that’s capitalized and amortized), and certain wasting resources (e.g., timberland and minerals).
 They are written off against profits over their anticipated life by charging depreciation expenses (with exception of land assets).
 Accumulated depreciation is shown in the face of the balance sheet or in the notes.

 These are also called capital assets in management accounting.

+Asset Heavy Model vs Asset Light Model Company

+A company which invests too much of it capital in assets is called an asset heavy company.
+On the other hand, a company which operates with very few to no assets is called a light asset model.
+Sectors like manufacturing, medical, engineering and chemical comprise heavy asset model businesses, whereas digital businesses like AirBNB, Uber, Zomato etc. operate as light asset model businesses.

 Intangible assets

 Intangible assets lack physical substance and usually are very hard to evaluate.
-They include patents, copyrights, franchises & licenses, goodwill, trademarks, trade names, etc. These assets are (according to US GAAP) amortized to expense over 5 to 40 years with the exception of goodwill.
+They include patents, copyrights, franchises & licenses, goodwill, trademarks, trade names, software, etc. These assets are (according to US GAAP) amortized to expense over 5 to 40 years with the exception of goodwill.

 Websites are treated differently in different countries and may fall under either tangible or intangible assets.

 Tangible assets

 Tangible assets are those that have a physical substance, such as currencies, buildings, real estate, vehicles, inventories, equipment, art collections, precious metals, rare-earth metals, Industrial metals, and crops.
 The physical health of tangible assets deteriorate over time.
 As a result, asset managers use deterioration modeling to predict the future conditions of assets.
 Depreciation is applied to tangible assets when those assets have an anticipated lifespan of more than one year.
 This process of depreciation is used instead of allocating the entire expense to one year.

 Tangible assets such as art, furniture, stamps, gold, wine, toys and books are recognized as an asset class in their own right.
 Many high-net-worth individuals will seek to include these tangible assets as part of their overall asset portfolio.
 This has created a need for tangible asset managers.